What is a management consultant?

-A management consultant helps companies and other organizations to improve their performance.
-Their work may be broad, such as to plan a strategy, or it may be specific, such as to devise a staff reward scheme.
+A Management Consultant helps companies and other organizations to improve their performance.
+Their work may be broad, such as planning a strategy, or it may be specific, such as to devise a staff reward scheme.

 An effective management consultant must also be able to build relationships and get on with people.
-Often, their work can involve working closely with clients, as part of a team.
+Often, they may have to work closely with clients, as part of a team.
 However, at all times, the consultant needs to maintain an objective, independent view.

 Hierarchy of involvement